 The temporomandibular joint (TMJ) is positioned at the front of each ear, where the skull and lower jaw connect.
-It is a hinge that facilities movement of the jaws, allowing the aw either move up or down and side to side.
+It is a hinge that facilities movement of the jaws, allowing the aw to either move up or down and side to side.
 This movement is necessary for you to talk, chew, laugh, or even yawn.
-Try placing your fingers just in front of your ears then open your mouth, to be able to feel the joints.
+Try placing your fingers just in front of your ears, then open your mouth to be able to feel the joints.

 Before your dentist begins any form of misaligned teeth treatment, a couple of tests and physical exams are necessary to rule out any other possible condition.
 In the physical exam, your jaw joints are checked for any signs of pain or tenderness.
 Your dentist will also listen for clicks or popping sounds when you move them and check to see if your bite is okay.
 Further tests include full facial X-rays, MRI, and CT Scans.

 If the TMD symptoms are mild, your dentist may suggest some home treatments to make you comfortable.
 To help with the pain and any present inflammation, use over-the-counter non-steroidal anti-inflammatory drugs.
 Other remedies include;

 If that fails, you can try therapy, such as the use of stabilization splints.
 Studies show their efficiency in providing pain relief, but it is not clear how they work.
 If a stabilization splint is endorsed, it should be applied only for a short time and should not cause enduring changes in the bite.
 If a splint increases pain or affects your bite, stop using it, and see your health care provider.